List of Baki the Grappler characters: 1st Airborne Brigade

+Gaia

-Leader of the 1st Airborne Brigade, he has multiple personality disorder.
-Once a reckless mercenary called Nomura who loved killing, after facing the "ultimate fear" when faced with a firing squad during the Ugandan Civil War, he lost his hair and gained supersensory ability.
+Gaia (ガイア) is the leader of the 1st Airborne Brigade, who has multiple personality disorder.
+Once a reckless mercenary called Nomura (野村) who loved killing, after facing the "ultimate fear" when faced with a firing squad during the Ugandan Civil War, he lost his hair and gained supersensory ability.
 However, when it comes to jungle warfare, he is considered to be the king and is often called "Mr. War" (ミスター戦争).
 As Nomura he is best described as a weakling, but when the situation is right and his adrenaline starts pumping, the Gaia personality will manifest itself to fight.
 Said to be Yujiro's equal in combat, Gaia utterly despises Yujiro, stating he is nothing but a thrill seeker that fights for pleasure.
 He fights Baki in a brutal and unique fight, but ultimately loses.
 Before Baki's fight with his father, Gaia decides to fight Yujiro first, but is badly beaten.
-Gaia returns in the second manga series, replacing Jack Hanma during his fight with the Russian convict Sikorsky.
+Gaia returns in the second manga series, replacing Jack during his fight with the Russian convict Sikorsky.
 He proceeds to defeat Sikorsky with ease, and terrorizes Sikorsky into admitting defeat.
 His three philosophies when fighting are one, take care of your body and give it rest; two, free your body from the control of your mind; and finally, use every part of your surroundings as a weapon.
 In the fourth series, Gaia no longer works for the JGSDF, and is seen working as a bodyguard for the new American president.
 He is the star of the spinoff manga Baki Gaiden: Gaia.